VIP-VAA-Spr23/IOU-Preprocessing/README.md

 - argparse library: The argparse library provides a way to parse command-line arguments in Python.
 It is used in the main.py script to parse arguments for the script.

+## Folders:

+1. Check Files -> Original Images Used for Drawing Bounding Boxes on
+2. Images to Label -> Images labeled by each Group Member
+3. Labeled Files -> XML files with bounding box recordings for the ground truth
+4. outputs_csv -> localization results folders
+5. Marked Images -> Images with bounding boxes of ground truth and localizer

+## Using the Project:

+1. Put your ground truth xml files in the folder 'Labeled Files'
+2. Put your localizer csv results in the folder 'outputs_csv'
+3. Put your unmodified image set in check files
+4. Run the main.py script to produce 3 dictionaries of false positive detections and draw bounding boxes on the images

 ## main.py -> Main Script Execution

 Calls all of the image analysis scripts in the following order: